EXPAND DEFINITION OF DUAL ENROLLMENT POSTSECONDARY INSTITUTIONS

 The bill would also define out-of-state college as a degree-granting college or university located in another state that is determined by the Michigan Department of Education (MDE) to be legally established in that state and serve the same functions in that state as an eligible institution would in Michigan.

-The bill’s changes to the Postsecondary Enrollment Options Act would align it with the State School Aid Act, which incorporated similar conditions for pupils eligible to be counted in a district's membership under PA 108 of 2017.
+These changes to the Postsecondary Enrollment Options Act would align it with the State School Aid Act, which incorporated similar conditions for pupils eligible to be counted in a district's membership under PA 108 of 2017.

 In order to provide additional course options at postsecondary institutions, the Postsecondary Enrollment Options Act, enacted in 1996, provides for state payment for a share of eligible dual enrollment costs.
 State payment for "eligible charges" is subject to yearly course limits based on when the student first enrolls in courses under the act, as well as an overall limit of ten courses.